-Use of 'specials' in Northern Ireland costs over £6 million a year.
+In the first nine months of 2020, nearly £6 million has been spent on 'specials' in Northern Ireland.
 In many cases, the patients' needs could have been met with a licensed medicine or a more competitively priced 'special' could have been sourced.
 With increasing demands on the Health Service budget, money spent on 'specials' could be better invested in other areas of healthcare.